-There are lots of topics that fall under assessment, but in the interest of time, I will focus on just one idea for an innovative assignment that I have found to be particularly successful in my phonology course.
+There are lots of topics that fall under assessment, but in the interest of time, I will focus on just one idea for an innovative assignment that I have found to be particularly successful in my phonology course that could be easily adapted to other courses.

 I generally find the idea of timed exams problematic in linguistics courses, especially beyond the introductory level.
-Solving a phonology problem takes time, and sometimes, the pattern can elude even the brightest students.
+Solving a linguistics problem takes time, and sometimes, the patterns can elude even the brightest students.
 And it just seems odd to reward or penalize students for speed, rather than for their actual knowledge.